 After the Exodus the twelve tribes of Israel are made to wander the wilderness for forty years as punishment for the sins they committed after leaving Egypt (Deuteronomy 8:2).
 Joshua leads a new generation, in 1405 B.C., into the land God promised to Abraham.
 Seven years later, in 1398 B.C., the land of Canaan is divided by lot among the tribes (Joshua 14).

-Another well-known person God inspired to save his people was Sampson.
+Another well-known person God inspired to save his people was Samson.
 God, in response to the disobedience of Israel and Judah, allowed the Philistines to harass and oppress them for forty years (Judges 13:1) .
-He then inspired and gave miraculous strength to Sampson in order to free the people.
-Sampson was a Judge for the last twenty years of his life (1085-1065 B.C.).
+He then inspired and gave miraculous strength to Samson in order to free the people.

 Samson was a Judge for the last twenty years of his life (1085 - 1065 B.C.).
 The time period of the Judges ran from 1398 to 1050 B.C.
 (348 years).
 After the Judges a united Israel had three kings before it split - King Saul, King David and King Solomon.